openedx/XBlock/README.md

 5. Open a web browser to: http://127.0.0.1:8000

+You'll see a list of sample XBlock configurations (scenarios).
+Each will display a page showing the XBlocks composited together, along with internal information like the "database" contents.

 Reading the code
 ----------------

-There are three distinct layers to this code.
-In the comments, we've tried to make clear which layer the code lives in:
+There are distinct layers to this code.
+In the docstrings, we've tried to make clear which layer the code lives in, though sometimes the lines are blurred:

 1.  **XBlock** The sample XBlock code.
-This is the most important, it is the code that our customers will be writing, and demonstrates the XBlock interfaces.
+This is the most important, it is the code that most third parties will be writing, and demonstrates the XBlock interfaces.

 2.  **Runtime** The runtime code that we think will be common to all runtimes.